Seattle Monorail Project: Five-line plan

+The 2002 petition drew opposition from former mayors Wes Uhlman and Charles Royer.
+Other opponents criticized the proposal for not attracting new riders, instead drawing them from existing King County Metro buses, as well as the obstruction of views along the corridor.
+The proposed elevated line with 7 ft deep concrete beams on Second Avenue in downtown would create a "wall" through the urban core; other critics proposed moving the corridor to the Interstate 5 corridor.

 Reflecting the increased opposition, Citizens Petition #1 narrowly passed in November 2002 by just 877 votes, 50.2% to 49.7%.
 With the passage of CP-1, construction was scheduled to begin in autumn 2005, and be completed in 2009.

 Just two years later in November 2004, a recall initiative, I-83, was put on the ballot seeking to halt the project by forcing the city to deny the monorail agency the right to use the air space above public city streets.
 This fourth initiative in seven years proved unpopular with Seattle voters however, and lost 64% to 36%.

 Financial issues

 The tax to fund the project began effective June 2003, and was levied annually on each car registered in the city based on the MSRP of the vehicle and a fixed depreciation table.
 In 2005, the average monorail tax per vehicle was $130 annually.

 The project soon fell under intense public scrutiny, as actual revenue from the motor vehicle excise tax came in 30% under projections while projected costs rose by 10%.
 To bridge the shortfall, the SMP initially proposed extending the tax and bond repayments over a 50-year time horizon, resulting in nearly $9 billion in interest paid on the $2 billion construction cost.
 The plan to extend the tax proved highly controversial and five days later the SMP withdrew its financial plan and the director and board chairman resigned under pressure.